 Where should I put empty bottles and/or litter?

-- we hire lots of recycling bins for bottles, paper and plastic which are situated along the outside perimeter of the cricket pavilion
+· we hire lots of recycling bins for bottles, paper and plastic which are sited by the hedge near the cricket pavilion.

 Will my dog get a rosette?

-- YES - although the dogs that come 1st, 2nd or 3rd in each class get placed rosettes every single dog that enters a class will get a 'well done' rosette EXCEPT for those entered in the Egg & Spoon Relay Race and in the Next Top Model classes (see above).
+· YES - dogs that come 1st, 2nd or 3rd get a placed rosettes but every single dog that enters a class will get a 'well done' rosette EXCEPT for those entered in the Egg & Spoon Relay Race and in the Next Top Model classes (see above).